bullhorn/rest-api-docs/source/includes/_meta.md

 **inputType**

 Suggested input type: CHECKBOX, RADIO, TEXTAREA, or SELECT; may be missing.
-See .

 **optionsType**

 For inputType SELECT only; for example, Country. may be missing.
-See .

 **optionsUrl**